wrr/drop/README.md

 all files installed within the env will be removed.

-Th default Drop config makes the current working directory available for reading and writing (with the exception of the `.git` subdir), so you can start Claude Code, ask it to make changes, compile and run the project.
+The default Drop config makes the current working directory available for reading and writing (with the exception of the `.git` subdir), so you can start Claude Code, ask it to make changes, compile and run the project.
 Claude, like all programs that run in Drop is sandboxed, it can